UKHO/docs/quality-assurance/Ways-Of-Working-With-Thirdparties.md

   6. usability testing

 ### Third party colaberations
-Where the third parties are working in colaberation with the UKHO and following our own standards then these need to as a standart UKHO team
+Where the third parties are working in colaberation with the UKHO then it is expected that they will be following our UKHO standards.
+A test lead will be assigned to the WP and they will ensure that the TSR and test coverage has been followed

 ### Independent third party solutions
 these can be split into two forms of solution